Terms of Reference

 Members of the SARC will record in the SARC Register of Interests any issues on which they might have a conflict or perceived conflict of interest.
 The SARC as a whole should consider how matters on which a member may have a conflict of interest will be handled.

-The Directorate of Legal and Governance and Research Services will provide secretariat services to the SARC.
+The Directorate of Legal, Governance and Research Services will provide secretariat services to the SARC.
 The secretariat will be responsible for ensuring compliance with procedures and maintenance of a Register of Interests.
 An agenda and papers will be circulated one week in advance of each meeting.
 Draft minutes and a summary of action points will be sent to the Chairperson within five working days of the meeting.
 The formal minutes will be posted on the Assembly website within three working days of their approval.
 Approved action points will be issued to relevant staff within one working day of receipt.

 The secretariat will prepare an induction pack for new members.